MrHedmad/Handbook/handbook/content/docs/wetwork/writing_protocols.md

 ---

 # Writing Protocols
-> How to structure and write wet-lab protocols
 ![Draft](https://img.shields.io/badge/status-draft-red)

+> How to structure and write wet-lab protocols.

 {{< hint warning >}}
 This page is still a draft because I'm still writing it.